harvzor/iconator/README.md

 This is a fork of https://github.com/rhythmagency/rhythm.umbraco7.font-awesome-icon-picker except it allows you to use any icons from a custom CSS file.
 The UI has also been updated to seamlessly integrate with Umbraco 7.

+## Requirements

+- Umbraco 7.4 or later (or use the umbraco7.0 branch)

 ## How to install

 ### Using NuGet (recommended)